arshemii/drone_od_infer/README.md

-# object Detection on edge
+# Object Detection on edge
 This repository presents a complete, flexible, and ready-to-use application to run object detection models on edge devices (Tested on LattePanda Delta 3, Webcam, and Intel RealSense D435)

 --------------------------------------